sensei-hacker/inavwiki/iNavFlight-Missions.md

 # Ground Control Stations

-Currently there are two GCS applications widely used for iNav mission management, [ezgui](http://ez-gui.com/) (Android) and [mwp](https://github.com/stronnag/mwptools) (Linux).
+Currently there are a number of GCS applications widely used for iNav mission management, including [ezgui](http://ez-gui.com/) (Android), [MobileFlight](https://flyinghead.github.io/mobile-flight/) (IOS) and [mwp](https://github.com/stronnag/mwptools) (Linux).
 In future, other options may become available, particularly as the MAVLink protocol becomes supported by iNav.
 However, MAVLink based tools will only provide monitoring.

-**ezgui** and **mwp** both support mission planning (they share a common mission definition file format, so missions can be used in either tool), mission upload / download, mission monitoring and mission logging. ezgui also provides a FC configuration capability.
+**ezgui** and **mwp** (at least, maybe MobileFlight as well) support mission planning (they share a common mission definition file format, so missions can be used in either tool), mission upload / download, mission monitoring and mission logging. ezgui also provides a FC configuration capability.

 ## EZGui (Android)